 From the study, the CRWP developed strategies to support the immediate and long-term health of the River.
-Our combined efforts to identify, prevent, and reduce harm to the ecosystem helps ensure that the river support harm to the ecosystem helps ensure that the river supports drinking water needs into the future.
+Our combined efforts to identify, prevent, and reduce harm to the ecosystem helps ensure that the river supports drinking water needs into the future.

-To read more about the CRWP, explore this map in an interactive way, learn about water conservation, read the Drinking Water Protection Plan, and so much more, visit:
+To read more about the CRWP, explore this map in an interactive way, learn about water conservation, read the Drinking Water Protection Plan, and so much more, visit: www.clackamasproviders.org The Clackamas River is the primary source of drinking water for CRW.

-www.clackamasproviders.org